-Applications are invited for Commonwealth Distance Learning Scholarships to study for a UK Master’s degree while living and working in home country.
+Applications are invited for Commonwealth Distance Learning Scholarships to study for a UK Master’s degree while living and working in the home country.
 Students from developing commonwealth countries can apply for these scholarships.

-Commonwealth Distance Learning Scholarship aims to contribute to development needs of Commonwealth countries by providing training for skilled and qualified professionals in key development areas.
+Commonwealth Distance Learning Scholarship aims to contribute to the development needs of Commonwealth countries by providing training for skilled and qualified professionals in key development areas.

 Commonwealth Distance Learning Scholarship is one of the largest and most prestigious scholarship schemes for international study in the world.
 These scholarships are funded by the UK Department for International Development (DFID), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.

 - Application Deadline: November 4, 2019

 - Course Level: Scholarships are available for pursuing Masters Degree courses.